-Subsamples to transmit
+Subsamples to transmit Subsample not to transmit,

 Sample to be disseminated

 The Commission (Eurostat) will annually make available for scientific purposes, the microdata files of these subsamples at the Community level.
 In this way, the Commission (Eurostat) will make four subsamples from year of survey N available for scientific purposes as crosssectional user database.